devp19/citco/README.md

 # Project CITCO (NSERC Discovery Grant Analysis)
 CPS406 (Software Engineering) | Sprint 3 Executable Code for Citco (NSERC DG)

+### Project Overview

-Citco is a web application that displays the correlation between individual researchers’ citation counts and the amount of money they have been granted through their respective Discovery Grants through the Natural Sciences and Engineering Research Council of Canada (NSERC).
-Users will be able to filter and show the gathered information with a variety of graph and data visualizations.
+Citco is a web application that investigates whether there's a correlation between individual researchers’ citation counts and the amount of money they have been granted through their respective Discovery Grants (DGs) through the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Users will be able to filter and display the gathered information using a variety of graphs and data visualizations, enhanced with customizable colour schemes.

+Our primary focus is on Canadian computer science researchers.
+We sourced data from NSERC’s grant database and Google Scholar’s citation records, enabling us to create visualizations that examine trends in citation activity and grant amounts over the past 15 years.

+Our analysis reveals that, overall, there is little evidence of a strong relationship between DG amounts and citation counts, as shown by a <em>Pearson correlation coefficient</em> of approximately <em>0.3</em>, a value near zero.
+However, when examining the data at a more granular level, we find that citation metrics can offer meaningful insights into funding outcomes at specific universities.

+<strong><em>*It's important to consider dataset filters directly from NSERC as results may vary slightly
+depending on the specifications provided when downloading the dataset.</em></strong>

 ---